 2. Monitor your credit scores.

 Credit scores can change daily, depending on the number of creditors you have reporting to the credit bureaus and the information being reported.
-If you are in the market for an auto or mortgage loan it is especially important to monitor your credit score before you apply for a loan to eliminate any surprises.
-Know where you stand and monitor your credit score before you apply for a major purchase.
-Getting your credit report and score will not adversely affect your credit scores.
-You can pay for all three of your real FICO scores from myfico.com.
-If you have a Discover card they now offer a free monthly FICO score to all of their customers.
+If you are in the market for an auto or mortgage loan it is especially important to monitor your credit score before you apply to eliminate any surprises.
+Ordering your credit report and score will not adversely affect your credit scores.
+You can pay for all three of your FICO scores at myfico.com.
+If you have a Discover card they now offer a free monthly FICO score to all cardholders.

 3. Pay bills within the grace period.

 Credit card companies and lenders report late payments once you are 30 days past due.
 A high credit score can decrease as much as 100 points for one late payment.
-If your credit score is low, the points it decreases will not be as much; but nevertheless, any points your credit score suffers due to late payments is significant.
-If you are late your credit score and recover within a several months if you pay on time going forward.
+If your credit score is low, the decrease in points will not be as much; but nevertheless, any points your credit score suffers due to late payments is significant.
+If you are late paying begin paying on time immediately and your credit score will recover within several months.

 4. Pay more than the minimum due.